Skip to main content

 Grove Press | 9780802167118 | Published January 20, 2026

 A woman is filibustering for her life.
 Every night she tells a story.
 Every morning, she lives one more day.
 ONE ALADDIN TWO LAMPS cracks open the legendary story of Shahrazad in ONE THOUSAND AND ONE NIGHTS to explore new and ancient questions.
 Who should we trust?
 Is love the most important thing in the world?
-Does it matter whether you are honest?
+Does it matter if you are honest?
 What makes us happy?
-In her guise as Aladdin, Jeanette Winterson asks us to reread what we think we know.
+In her guise as Aladdin --- the orphan who changes his world --- Jeanette Winterson asks us to reread what we think we know.
 To look again.
 Especially to look again at how fiction works in our lives, giving us the courage to change our own narratives and alter endings we wish to subvert.
-As a young working-class woman, with no obvious future beyond factory work or marriage, Winterson realizes through the power of books that she can read herself as fiction as well as a fact: “I can change the story because I am the story.”
+As a young working-class woman, with no obvious future beyond factory work or marriage, Winterson realizes through the power of books that she can read herself as fiction as well as a fact.

 Robert Ludlum's The Bourne Revenge by Brian Freeman - Adventure, Fiction, Suspense, Thriller